Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects: Introduction

-While previous studies have found that \emph{dynamically} stable accreting systems can form from NS--massive star mergers \cite{2025ApJ...993...61W} and survive the common envelope phase with only modest mass gain \cite{2015ApJ...798L..19M}, these global models often lack the resolution to capture the final merger with the core.
-Recent work by \cite{2026arXiv260419236S} further suggests that the NS may reach the stellar core significantly faster than previously estimated due to enhanced drag forces.
-Nevertheless, the long-term thermodynamic evolution and final stability of such systems remain largely unexplored with exact neutrino radiation-hydrodynamics.
-Previous smaller scale hydrodynamic simulations \cite{1996ApJ...460..801F, 2025ApJ...987...71C, 2026ApJ...997...88A} have largely relied on parameterized neutrino cooling and simplified NS surface treatment.
+However, while these global models capture the large-scale dynamics, they often lack the resolution and self-consistent microphysics required to resolve the thermodynamic structure of the final merger with the core.
+Previous smaller-scale hydrodynamic simulations \cite{1996ApJ...460..801F, 2025ApJ...987...71C, 2026ApJ...997...88A} have addressed the inner engine but have largely relied on parametrised neutrino cooling and simplified NS surface treatments.
 Consequently, they cannot physically capture the critical boundary layer heating at the NS surface, which could impact the highly localized convective feedback driven by nuclear burning.
 To definitively determine the structural stability of the deeply embedded phase and assess the potential for nucleosynthetic dredge-up, it is imperative to employ a high-fidelity setup that incorporates realistic stellar profiles at the appropriate evolutionary stage, neutrino transport with realistic microphysics, and nuclear energy feedback within a general relativistic hydrodynamics (GRHD) framework.

 The outcome of this phase likely depends on the evolutionary state of the donor star, as the stellar radius, envelope binding energy, and core structure vary significantly between hydrogen-shell burning giants and more advanced evolutionary stages.
 Despite the importance of these structural factors, fully self-consistent modelling of the hyperaccreting NSs inside massive envelopes, coupling multidimensional hydrodynamics with comprehensive neutrino transport, has not been reported.